pdf-association/arlington-pdf-model/TestGrammar/README.md

     - all messages are prefixed with `Error:`, `Warning:` or `Info:` to enable post-processing
     - messages can be colorized
     - a specific PDF version can be forced via the command line (`--force`) for validating a PDF file (_PDFIUM only!_).
-    - the PDF version of the latest feature is reported (the actual listed feature may be one of many - it is the first feature of that version that was encountered).
-This version may be different to the PDF header version, the optional DocCatalog/Version key or the `--force` PDF version on the command line
+    - the PDF version of one of the latest PDF objects is reported (the actual listed feature may be one of many - it is the first feature of that version that was encountered).
+This version may be different to the PDF header version, the optional DocCatalog/Version key or the `--force` PDF version on the command line.
+Note that this feature does not record if a specific value of a key is used.
     - allow defined extensions to be included and checked as part of the model.
 This can include ISO/TS technical specifications, proprietary extensions or even a set of malforms.
 3. recursively validates a folder containing many PDF files.
     - for PDFs with duplicate filenames, an underscore is appended to the report filename to avoid overwriting.